JunoNgx/crisp-game-lib-tutorial/README.md

 Additionally, you'll also run into certain notations where I explain certain aspects of making the game:
 * **CrispGameLib quirk**: explanation of the inner workings of the library those are most likely unusual compared to other tools that you take note of.
 * **Javascript feature**: self-explanatorily, this tutorial assumes that are you unfamiliar with Javascript and will briefly explain features or aspects of the language when it's due.
+* **Under the hood**: this is where I will explain shorthand commands and how things inner work behind the scene to give you a bit more knowledge.
+Hopefully, things will look a bit less like magic to you.
 * **Further reading**: self-explanatorily, there is only so much I can cover in one single tutorial and some matters are best researched in-depth.
 * **Alternative implementation**: many problems or outcomes have no one single definite solution.
 Occasionally, I will provide an alternative implementation that has some sort of merits you can consider which would hopefully your understanding of the matter.
 * **SWE practice**: while it might be strange to see the term software engineering slung around in beginner-level and simplicity-focused tutorial, but as a software developer myself, I advocate for readable and maintainable codebases.
 While this is somewhat contradictory to the nature and purpose of this library (games made quick and fast), I believe a healthy balance can be achieved.